google/docsy/userguide/content/en/docs/Adding content/taxonomy.md

 ### taxonomy_terms_clouds

-The partial `taxonomy_terms_clouds` is a wrapper for the partial `taxonomy_terms_cloud` with the only parameter `context` (most of the time the current page or context `.`) and checks the taxonomy parameters of you projects `config.toml` to loop threw all listed taxonomies in the parameter `taxonomyCloud` resp. all definied taxonomies of your page, if `taxonomyCloud` isn't set.
+The partial `taxonomy_terms_clouds` is a wrapper for the partial `taxonomy_terms_cloud` with the only parameter `context` (most of the time the current page or context `.`) and checks the taxonomy parameters of you projects `config.toml` to loop threw all listed taxonomies in the parameter `taxonomyCloud` resp. all defined taxonomies of your page, if `taxonomyCloud` isn't set.

 ## Multi language support for taxonomies